-Reyes considers his host family vital to his study abroad experience at Université Catholique de l’Ouest ― St. Edward’s University’s flagship international partner university in Angers.
+Reyes considers his host family vital to his study abroad experience at Université Catholique de l’Ouest ― the St. Edward’s flagship partner university in Angers, France.
 “They have welcomed me with open arms,” says the International Business and Digital Media Management major.
 “I consider them my second family.”

 In addition to French, Reyes is taking Culinary and Economic Botany with Professor of Biology Bill Quinn.
 The class has visited local gardens, vineyards and even the “troglodytes,” caves in the Loire Valley where locals cultivate mushrooms.
 In his Intercultural Communication course, taught by Professor of Business Communication Catherine MacDermott, he’s studied the French economy, the country’s attitudes toward the environment and its business practices.
 “We talk about how to adapt to other cultures to be successful abroad,” Reyes says.

 The French have no qualms about talking politics with people they’ve just met, which Reyes says was jarring at first.
 “Every French student, every French person you meet, they’re always asking, ‘How do you feel about your president?’” he says.
 “They love talking about it.”
 Now he starts his day with a political discussion over breakfast.
 Almost every morning Reyes is joined by his host mother, Sophie, who’s already listened to the day’s news on the radio and asks him for his perspective.